Raw materials – What are raw materials?

 When raw materials are used, the accounting treatment varies according to whether the raw materials are direct or indirect.

 For direct materials, debit the work in process inventory account and credit the raw materials inventory account.
 If the production process is so short that it doesn’t make sense to use a work in process account, debit the finished goods inventory instead.
 Once the finished goods are sold, the cost of the raw materials should be recorded in the cost of goods sold account.

 For indirect materials, debit the overhead account and credit the raw materials inventory asset account.
 At the end of the accounting period, the balance of the overhead account is allocated to the cost of goods sold and ending inventory.

 Raw materials and Debitoor

 Debitoor invoicing software helps you track your business expenses and inventory assets, including raw materials.
-To do this, simply create a new just expense, mark it as an asset, then select the category 'Inventory Purchase'.
-You can then choose between 'Subontracting', 'Finished Goods' or 'Raw Materials'.
+To do this, simply create a new expense, mark it as an asset, then select the category 'Inventory Purchase'.
+You can then choose between 'Subcontracting', 'Finished Goods' or 'Raw Materials'.
 It's that easy!